deadlydog/deadlydog.github.io/_posts/2016-04-14-fix-msbuild-2015-compile-taking-a-very-long-time.md

 tags:
   - MSBuild msbuild.exe Slow Hangs Build Compile
 ---

 I created the [Invoke-MsBuild PowerShell Module](https://invokemsbuild.codeplex.com/) (also [available in the PowerShell Gallery](https://www.powershellgallery.com/packages/Invoke-MsBuild/)), and recently added support to use the Visual Studio 2015 version of MsBuild.exe, when available.
 After doing so, I noticed that sometimes the build would take a very long time to complete; a solution that typically would take 10 seconds to compile was all of a sudden taking 10 minutes.
 When changing Invoke-MsBuild back to defaulting to the Visual Studio 2013 version of MsBuild.exe the problem went away.
 I thought that maybe there was just something strange with my workstation, however after updating Invoke-MsBuild on our build servers at my work we saw the same thing there.

 Luckily, a fellow by the name of Jens Doose contacted me saying that he was experiencing the same problem when using Invoke-MsBuild, and also that he had fixed it.
-The solution ended up being that when calling MsBuild.exe, we had to specify an additional command-line argument of <font style="background-color: #ffffff"><strong>/p:UseSharedConfiguration=false</strong>.</font>
+The solution ended up being that when calling MsBuild.exe, we had to specify an additional command-line argument of __/p:UseSharedConfiguration=false__.

-> <font style="background-color: #ffffff">msbuild.exe someSolution.sln /p:Configuration=Release /p:UseSharedConfiguration=false</font>
+> msbuild.exe someSolution.sln /p:Configuration=Release /p:UseSharedConfiguration=false

 I’m not sure what the other implications of providing this UseSharedConfiguration parameter are as I can’t find any documentation of it online, and I’m not really sure how Jens came across it.
 It does seem to solve the problem of compiling take a long time though, and I haven’t noticed any other side effects, so I’m going to stick with it.